 Is there going to be accommodation?

 Yes!
 We have 36 wooden camping pods sleeping a total of 144 on our site.
 Each cosy pod sleeps 4 (two single beds and one double) and comes with internal and external light, 2 plug sockets and a heater.
 For showers and toilets there is a clean and warm shower block within the accommodation area.
-We offer bed and breakfast accommodation for £100 per night (this is the same price whether you put 2 or 4 people in your pod).
-If you fill the pod this works out to be £25 B&B per person.
-Your hearty breakfast will be served over in the main hub building.
+We offer accommodation for £100 per night (this is the same price whether you put 2 or 4 people in your pod).
+If you fill the pod this works out to be £25 per person.

 Apart from surfing what else can I do at Surf Snowdonia?